InseeFr/Bowie/GET-STARTED.md

 - [Stromae-db](https://hub.docker.com/r/inseefr/stromae-db/tags)
 - [Queen](https://hub.docker.com/r/inseefr/queen)

-:warning: Warning : don't use the "lastest" tag (not always updated).
+:warning: Warning: don't use the "lastest" tag (not always updated).

-To know the content of a tag, please refer to the corresponding release note in the github repository and [bowie releases](https://github.com/InseeFr/Bowie/releases)
+To check the content of a tag, please refer to the corresponding release note in the github repository and [bowie releases](https://github.com/InseeFr/Bowie/releases)

 #### Add Helm repo

 [InseeFr repo](https://github.com/inseefr/Helm-charts) contains the helm-charts of the product.

-The following command allows you to download and install all the helm charts of this repository on Helm :
+The following command allows you to download and install all the helm charts of this repository on Helm:

 ```bash
 helm repo add inseefr https://inseefr.github.io/Helm-Charts
 ```

-If you have already added the repository, you can update it like this :
+If you have already added the repository, you can update it like this:

 ```bash
 # Helm >= 3.7.0